ghga-de/milestones-docs/49-jackal/technical_specification.md

 - Make transpiler produce datapack instead of original JSON format
 - Migrate ghga-transpiler to a more general configuration strategy that ideally lives longer than individual metadata models
-  - TBD: Source of transpiler information, new XLS format
+  - Refactor transpiler to read relevant information from hidden sheet in XLS rather than config maintained in transpiler code base

 ## Human Resource/Time Estimation: